Abu Zafar

 Mohammed Abu Zafar (born 1 March 1963) is a Bangladeshi civil servant and career diplomat.
-He is the Incumbent Ambassador of Bangladesh to Austria and permanent representative to the UN offices or intergovernmental organizations in Vienna.
+He is a former ambassador of Bangladesh to UAE.
+Earlier, he permanent representative to the UN offices or intergovernmental organizations in Vienna.

 Early life

-Zafar was born on 1 March 1963 of the then East Pakistan (now Bangladesh).
+Abu Zafar was born on 1 March 1963 in the then East Pakistan (now Bangladesh).
 He obtained his BSc from Sher-e-Bangla Agricultural University in Agriculture and Postgraduate diploma in International relations from École nationale de la France d'Outre-Mer (IIAP) in Paris, France.
 He completed his MBA from Preston University.

 Career

-Zafar served at Bangladesh Jute Research Institute as a Scientific Officer from July 1987 to November 1989.
+Abu Zafar served at Bangladesh Jute Research Institute as a Scientific Officer from July 1987 to November 1989.
 He also served at the Ministry of Post and Telecommunication as an Assistant Postmaster General from December 1990 to November 1991.
 He joined the Bangladeshi Foreign Service in 1991.